Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

 ## Generating Device Tree

-Use the static XSA to generate the base device tree with device tree generator (DTG).
-The generated device tree (.dts and .dtsi) only includes IP information in the static region.
+We need to use the static XSA to generate the base device tree with sdtgen and lopper.
+With Vitis Unified ID flow, The device tree generation (.dts and .dtsi) is automatic that includes IP information in the static region.
 If any IP in the dynamic region needs driver support, you should add them to the device tree manually.
 AI Engine is an example that needs driver support.
 Add its information to ``system-user.dtsi``.

 >**Note:** Only one DFX region is supported at the moment; therefore, the ZOCL driver and device tree only supports one dfx_decoupler IP address.